Mumbai Weather Update: City to feel the heat as maximum temperature rises to 32°C

-On Monday, maximum temperature in Mumbai rose to 32°C, as per India Meteorological Department's (IMD) weather forecast.
-While on the other hand, minimum temperature was 24°C.
+On Friday, maximum temperature in Mumbai rose to 32°C, as per India Meteorological Department's (IMD) weather forecast.
+While on the other hand, minimum temperature was 23°C.

 The IMD on March 30 predicted that average temperature in some parts of country is likely to remain above normal during the April-June period.
 The April-June seasonal average minimum and mean temperatures are also likely to be warmer than normal by 0.5 degree Celcius to 1.0 degree Celcius over most of the subdivisions of northwest, west, central, east and western peninsular India, it said.